anodejs/anodejs/README.md

 In a nutshell, ANODE offers the following features:

 * Multitenancy - you can host multiple versions of multiple applications, from git repositories and branches, side-by-side.
-* Instantaneous deployment - push into git leads to immediate update of the application in the cloud.
-Integration with github (and bitbucket).
-Using github development process for the full extent.
+* Instantaneous deployment - push into git leads to immediate service update in the cloud.
+ANODE is integrated with github (and bitbucket), supports and leverages github development process.
 * Security - ANODE wraps all security handling and is responsible for HTTPS termination.
 * Instantaneous logging - you can instantly view and query logs from applications.
 * Management dashboard - all management is performed via management dashboard offered by ANODE.
 The dashboard is extendable, so you can use it to manage applications.